scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

    :scale: 28%
    :figclass: bht

-   Taylor diagram and curly vector examples that created with the help of GeoCAT-viz :label:`fig5viz`
+   Taylor diagram and curly vector examples that were released with GeoCAT-viz v2022.05.0 :label:`fig5viz`

 WRF-Python
 ==========